pehlivanian/vagrant-multiboost/docker/README_API.md

 - Script execution has a 1-hour timeout
 - Temporary files are automatically cleaned up after execution
 - The service runs as a non-root user for security
+- Classification supports multi-child parameter arrays for complex ensemble configurations
+- Data files are mounted at runtime via volume mounts (no datasets included in container)